bklo94/JobCaravan/README.md

 ======
 Development In progress.

-Check out the progress [here](https://trello.com/b/rfKXhLqN/jobcaravan).
+Check out the progress above under the project tab!